GrokImageCompression/grok/doc/man/md/man1/grk_decompress.1.md

 `-y, -batch_src [directory path]`

 Path to the folder where the compressed images are stored.
 Either this argument or the `-i` argument described above is required.
 When image files are in the same directory as the executable, this can be indicated by a dot `.` argument.
-When using this option, the output format must be specified using `-out_fmt`.
+When using this option, the output format must be specified using `--out-fmt`.
 Output images are saved in the same folder.

 `-a, -out_dir [output directory]`

 Output directory where compressed files are stored.
 Only relevant when the `-batch_src` flag is set.
 Default: same directory as specified by `-batch_src`.

-`-O, -out_fmt [format]`
+`-O, --out-fmt [format]`

 Output format used to decompress the code streams.
 Required when `-batch_src` option is used.
 See above for supported formats.